Wayne State College

 Trio Mezzklarno

-Trio Mezzklarno includes (from left) Drs.
-Sarah Farr, Karl Kolbeck, and Angela Miller-Niles.
+From left to right: Drs.
+Sarah Farr, Karl Kolbeck, and Angela Miller-Niles

 Update as of 10/25: This event has been postponed until Spring 2022.